Grievance Policy and Procedures for Graduate Students

 - The chair of the sub-committee shall have the authority and responsibility to keep order, rule on questions of evidence and relevance, and shall possess other reasonable powers necessary for a fair and orderly hearing.

 - The hearing shall not be governed by the rules of evidence, but the chair of the sub-committee may exclude information the chair deems irrelevant, unnecessary, or duplicative.
 Statements or admissions made as part of the mediation process are not admissible.

 - The sub-committee will make an audiotape of the hearing but not of the deliberations of the sub-committee.
-The audiotape will be available to the parties, their authorized representatives, the committee, and the Dean.
+The audiotape will be available to the parties, their authorized representatives, the committee, and the Vice Provost.
 If a party desires a copy of the audiotape or a transcript of the tape, that party will pay for the cost of such copy or transcript.
 In the event of an appeal, the audiotape will be provided to the appellate body as part of the record of the case.

 These procedures have been reviewed by Graduate Council Executive Committee and the Office of the University General Counsel and are effective immediately.

 06/25/2020: Changed Dean of Graduate Studies to Vice Provost of Graduate Studies.

 07/20/2016: Updated University Senate Code Article reference number.